GabrielKaiserQFin/groqR/README.md

 ## Requirements

-You need to create a free account and a free API key by accessing [Groq API page](https://console.groq.com/keys), otherwise you can not use `{groqR}`.
+You need to create a free account and a free ‘API’ key by accessing [‘Groq API’ page](https://console.groq.com/keys), otherwise you can not use `{groqR}`.

-To use your API key in `{groqR}`, you need to configure the function parameters in the .Renviron file.
+To use your ‘API’ key in `{groqR}`, you need to configure the function parameters in the .Renviron file.
 At the first run a shiny app will start, and you will be guided through a setup process.